21 Flowers That Will Bloom All Year in Florida

 Vinca loves warm weather, tolerates extreme heat, and hates the cold.

-Its long-lasting blooms can stick around all year in Florida’s warm weather, as Vinca will not die off unless exposed to cold weather.
-So, if you’re afraid it might get too cold in your area, you can grow Vinca as a container plant and bring it inside when it’s chilly.
+Its long-lasting blooms can stick around all year in Florida’s warm weather, as vinca will not die off unless exposed to cold weather.
+So, if you’re afraid it might get too cold in your area, you can grow vinca as a container plant and bring it inside when it’s chilly.

 Final Thoughts